filadog/TinyClicker/README.md

 ## Before running

-Make sure to run only one instance of emulator.
+Make sure to run only one instance of android emulator.
 Emulator window with the game can be covered with other windows, but do not minimize it to the tray.
-Player interactions with the game are possible but not recommended.\
+Player interactions with the game are possible but not recommended.

+By default the tower will rebuild as soon as it hits 50th floor.
+If you have more floors make sure to manually transform your bitizens elsewhere before launching the clicker.

+TinyClicker will generate a log entry inside Stats.txt file each time it rebuilds the tower.
+The file will be created once the tower rebuilds in the main clicker folder.

 #### Disclaimer: The program is in the phase of active development and bugs may occur.
 Use at your own risk.

-Note: by default the tower will rebuild as soon as it hits 50th floor.
-If you have more floors make sure to manually transform your bitizens elsewhere before launching the clicker.\
-TinyClicker will generate a log entry iside Stats.txt file each time it rebuilds the tower.

 ## Setup